 Since the beginning of the collaboration of NAVENTIK’s founders as a research group at University of Technology Chemnitz in 2011, the R&D focus was to find a technical answer for the first question of vehicle automation at SAE Level 3+: “Where Am I ?”

 Why can ADAS then be on the streets today?
 Well, today’s ADAS in serial manufactured cars just work with landmark based positioning to compute a relative position.
-By utilizing front cameras, the ADAS recognizes lane markings and the vehicle’s relative position in between.
+By utilizing front cameras and ranging sensors, the ADAS recognizes lane markings and the vehicle’s relative position in between.
 This is the starting point to trigger an automated driving function.
 Preconditions to engage the ADAS are open highway surroundings, non- complex traffic situations, the simple existence of lane markings and sufficient weather conditions (no rain, no fog, no snowfall).